MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-client-content.md

 - [Deploying high availability and site resilience in Exchange Server](/exchange/high-availability/deploy-ha?view=exchserver-2019)
 - [Web Application Proxy in Windows Server](/windows-server/remote/remote-access/web-application-proxy/web-application-proxy-in-windows-server)

-Implementation of Hybrid Modern Authentication will require that Azure Active Directory is accessible from all clients on the customer’s network.
-It is essential for solution that companies consistently maintain O365 firewall ports and ip-ranges openings.
+To use hybrid modern authentication, you need to ensure that all clients on your network can access Azure AD.
+You also need to consistently maintain Office 365 firewall ports and IP-range openings.

-For protocols and port requirement for Exchange servers see section “Exchange client and protocol requirements” in [Hybrid Modern Authentication overview and prerequisites for use with on-premises Skype for Business and Exchange servers].
-For O365 IP ranges and opening please check [Office 365 URLs and IP address ranges].
-For HMA and mobile devices please check Autodetect endpoint in [Additional endpoints not included in the Office 365 IP Address and URL Web service] documentation.
+For protocol and port requirements for Exchange Server, see "Exchange client and protocol requirements" in [Hybrid modern authentication overview for use with on-premises Skype for Business and Exchange servers](https://docs.microsoft.com/en-us/microsoft-365/enterprise/hybrid-modern-auth-overview?view=o365-worldwide#do-you-meet-modern-authentication-prerequisites).

+For Office 365 IP ranges and ports, see [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide).

+For hybrid modern authentication and mobile devices, read about AutoDetect endpoint in [Other endpoints not included in the Office 365 IP Address and URL Web service](/microsoft-365/enterprise/additional-office365-ip-addresses-and-urls?view=o365-worldwide).

 ### Performance
 Performance depends on the performance of the components involved and your company's network performance.
 For more information, see [Office 365 performance tuning using baselines and performance history](/microsoft-365/enterprise/performance-tuning-using-baselines-and-history?view=o365-worldwide).